wp-plugins/flyzoo/readme.txt

 3. Enter the e-mail and password you used to join Flyzoo

 The main button will turn from "Leave a message" to "We are online".

+= I need more time to test the chat, can you extend my trial period? =

+Sure, we'll be glad to extend your chat trial if needed!

+= Can I test it on my localhost? =

+Yes, but you still need to provide your production url when you sign up.

 = How do I embed a group chat into a page? =